Subgraph Games in the Semi-Random Graph Process and Its Generalization to Hypergraphs: Proofs for graphs

 as $t < n/2$.
 Thus, inequality~(\ref{eqn:recursion_on_d(x,v)}) holds for all $v$ with a directed path from $x$ to $v$.
 This finishes the proof of the lemma. \end{proof}

 Now we combine the two lemmas to prove the theorem.

-\begin{proof}[Proof of Theorem~\ref{thm:lower_bound}] Let $G$ be a graph on $k$ vertices and $m$ edges with degeneracy $d$.
-Let $G'$ be the (non-empty) $d$-core of $G$ so, in particular, $G'$ has minimum degree at least $d$.
-We will show that, regardless of the strategy used by the player, a.a.s.\ $G'$ is not a subgraph of $H_t$ as long as $t = o(n^{(d-1)/d})$.
-As a result, the same is true for $G \supseteq G'$.
+\begin{proof}[Proof of Theorem~\ref{thm:lower_bound}] Let $H$ be a graph on $k$ vertices and $m$ edges with degeneracy $d$.
+Let $H'$ be the (non-empty) $d$-core of $H$ so, in particular, $H'$ has minimum degree at least $d$.
+We will show that, regardless of the strategy used by the player, a.a.s.\ $H'$ is not a subgraph of $G_t$ as long as $t = o(n^{(d-1)/d})$.
+As a result, the same is true for $H \supseteq H'$.

-As mentioned at the beginning of this section, it is enough to show that the player cannot create a copy of $G$ following a specific (but arbitrarily chosen) orientation and order of the edges of $G$.
-Clearly, there are $2^m m!$ different configurations to select from (possibly a large constant, but it does not depend on $n$).
+As mentioned at the beginning of this section, it is enough to show that the player cannot create a copy of $H$ following a specific (but arbitrarily chosen) orientation and order of the edges of $H$.
+Clearly, there are $2^m m!$ different configurations to select from (which is a large constant, but it does not depend on $n$).
 We may consider $2^m m!$ auxiliary games, one for each configuration, on top of the regular game.
 Each game (both the auxiliary ones and the original one) is played by $2^m m!+1$ perfect players aiming to achieve their own respective goals.
 All the games are coupled in a natural way, that is, exactly the same squares are presented by the semi-random process to each of the players.

-Fix an edge ordering and an orientation of the edges of $G$, and consider a perfect player playing the corresponding auxiliary game.
-Applying Lemma~\ref{lem:weight_>_min_deg} to the $d$-core $G'$ of $G$, we see that $w_{G'}(v) \ge d$ for each vertex $v \in V(G')$.
-Thus, by Lemma~\ref{lem:weight_related_to_H}, for each vertex $v \in V(G')$
+Fix an edge ordering and an orientation of the edges of $H$, and consider a perfect player playing the corresponding auxiliary game.
+Applying Lemma~\ref{lem:weight_>_min_deg} to the $d$-core $H'$ of $H$, we see that $w_{H'}(v) \ge d$ for each vertex $v \in V(H')$.
+Thus, by Lemma~\ref{lem:weight_related_to_H}, for each vertex $v \in V(H')$

-Note that the above bound holds for \emph{all} vertices $v \in V(G')$.
-This property is slightly stronger than we need as we only need it for \emph{one} vertex of $V(G')$.
-Let us fix then an arbitrary vertex $v_0$ of $G'$ and let $\omega = \omega(n)$ be any function that tends to infinity as $n \to \infty$.
-If $t = n^{(d-1)/d} / \omega$, then we have $\E \ |S(v_0,G';t)| = o(1)$ and so, by the first moment method, a.a.s.\ there are no vertices in $S(v_0,G';t)$.
-It follows that a.a.s.\ there is no copy of $G'$, and thus of $G$, in $H_t$ with this given order and orientation of edges.
-In other words, the player playing this specific auxiliary game loses the game a.a.s.
+Note that the above bound holds for \emph{all} vertices $v \in V(H')$.
+This property is slightly stronger than we need as we only need it for \emph{one} vertex of $V(H')$.
+Let us fix then an arbitrary vertex $v_0$ of $H'$.
+If $t = o\left(n^{(d-1)/d}\right)$, then we have $\E \ |S(v_0,H';t)| = o(1)$ and so, by the first moment method, a.a.s.\ there are no vertices in $S(v_0,H';t)$.
+It follows that a.a.s.\ there is no copy of $H'$, and thus of $H$, in $G_t$ with this given order and orientation of edges.
+In other words, the player playing this specific auxiliary game does not win the game a.a.s at time $t = o\left(n^{(d-1)/d}\right)$.